judgej/xero-php-oauth2-app/README.md

 ## Configure your .env file
 You'll need to setup your  `.env` file

-Rename the file `sample.env` to `.env` and copy and paste your *clientId, clientSecret and redirectUri*  These .env variables will be read by authorization.php, callback.php, get.php.
+Rename the file `.env.example` to `.env` and copy and paste your *clientId, clientSecret and redirectUri*  These .env variables will be read by authorization.php, callback.php, get.php.

-Sample.env file
+.env.example file

 ```bash
 CLIENT_ID = "YOUR-CLIENT-ID"
 CLIENT_SECRET = "YOUR-CLIENT-SECRET"